vehicle-lang/vehicle/doc/source/language/tensors.rst

    :depth: 1
    :local:

-Tensors are the basic type underlying most machine learning abstractions.
+Tensors, which can be though of as multi-dimensional arrays of data, are the basic data type underlying most neural network abstractions.
-At it's heart, a tensor is multi-dimensional array of data.

 Type
 ----